Umbra3021/Railway_Booking/README.md

 # Railway_Booking
 Creating a Demo of the India Railway Ticket booking in a renovative style

-Login & Register completed
+Login & Register completed (DB autoincremented yet to be implemented)

-search page implemented and returns data
+search page implemented and returns data (styling yet to be applied)

-train list display implemented
+train list display not yet implemented

-booking display implemented
+booking display not yet implemented

-customer transaction history implemented
+customer transaction history not yet implemented